christiskatsouris/ivxPredictive/README.md

 ### Remarks:

-The $R_n$ which is a $(p \times p)$ matrix corresponds to the autocorrelation coefficients of the nonstationary regressors of the predictive regression model.
+(i) The $R_n$ which is a $(p \times p)$ matrix corresponds to the autocorrelation coefficients of the nonstationary regressors of the predictive regression model.
 In the theoretical speciciation of the predictive regression model, these are modeled using an AR(1) model with a local-unit-root expression to capture persistence and near the unity characteristics.
 From the empirical example above, we see that some of these coefficients are close to the unit boundary from below and some reach the unit boundary from the explosive side.

+(ii) The autocorrelation matrix that corresponds to the autoregressive specification of regressors is estimated based on least-squares optimization.
+The OLS estimator of the autocorrelation matrix similar to the case of univariate autoregressions is not a consistent estimator when the local-to-unity specification is imposed.
+However, the particular estimator is required when estimating statistics from fitted predictive regression models.

 ### Example 2: (Covariance Matrix Estimation)